dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

     )(fa)
 ```

-> A production-grade retry strategy will be more involved, differentiating between error cases that are worth retrying and ones which are not.
+A production-grade retry strategy will be more involved, differentiating between error cases that are worth retrying and ones which are not.
 Those will vary depending on your SMTP vendor.

+- Depending on the vendor used, your implementation might require client-side **rate limiting**.

 ## Tying it all together